MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UIRaaSDownloadLanguagePackageBoot** - information related to language pack download

 - **UserDialogInterruptionDuringBoot** - Boolean for any blocking dialog shown during boot

+#### Office.Android.CrashMetadata

+This event is triggered when there is a crash, and the crash successfully uploads to crash collection service.
+This event is used to diagnose Android crashes and also monitor the health of the Android crash upload service.

+The following fields are collected:

+- **Data_AppErrorTime** - the time when the app crashed.

+- **Data_CrashAppStore** - the App store where the app was installed from

+- **Data_CrashedCountry** - Region where the crash occurred

+- **Data_CrashedLocale** - Locale of the app when the crash happened

+- **Data_CrashedOSVersion** - Android OS version for which the crash happened

+- **Data_CrashedProcess** - the process that has crashed.
+These are app process like com.microsoft.office.powerpoint

+- **Data_CrashesSessionId** - ProcessSessionId of the session which crashed

+- **Data_IsOEMInstalled** - this Boolean value of if app is pre-installed on the device.

+- **Data_IsUploadSuccessful** - If the report was successfully uploaded or encountered any issues while uploading to crash service.

+- **Data_reportId** - the Id of the report that is uploaded on the crash service.

+- **Data_TotalMemory** - System Memory of the device.

+- **Data_Type** - the type of the crash java/native.

 #### Office.Android.DocsUI.Views.DimePurchaseFlowState